H2020-IPM-Decisions/IdentityProviderService/README.md

 dotnet ef database update
 ```

-### How to setup JsonWebToken (JWT) provider
+### How to set-up the JsonWebToken (JWT) provider

 Open file `H2020.IPMDecisions.IDP.API\appsettings.json` and change the json section `JwtSettings` with the your server information.
 1. TokenLifetimeMinutes: Valid lifetime of the JWT in minutes.
-2. AuthorizationServerSecret: This parameter holds a secret key to sign the JWT.
+2. SecretKey: This parameter holds a secret key to sign the JWT.
+Your resource API should have the same secret in the JWT properties.
-3. AuthorizationServerUrl: This parameter holds who is issuing the certificate, the IDP service
+3. IssuerServerUrl: This parameter holds who is issuing the certificate, usually will be this server.
+Your resource API should have the same issuer url in the JWT properties.
-4. ApiGatewayServerUrl: This parameter holds which client URL can use this IDP service
+4. ValidAudiencesUrls: This parameter holds which clients URLs can use this IDP service.
+The different URLS should be separated by a semicolon **";"**.
+At least one of the client URL should be added into your resource API JWT properties.

 ### How to run the project